ThorstenSAP/ImpfterminSuche/readme.md

 # General
 Two scripts which are using the method for Webtesting.
 The script automatically clicks on the webpage and then checks the information which are displayed.
-If the information is nothing like 'Es wurden keine freien Termin gefunden' it is assumed that a code or an appointment is available.
+If the information is unlike 'Es wurden keine freien Termin gefunden' it is assumed that a code or an appointment is available.
 As a result a sound is played.

 ## Prerequisites
 - Not Mac users have to ensure that selenium webdriver is able to start chrome.
 Hence, download the webdriver and include it in the path environment